 A bespoke wellbeing portal and app is available which offers access to podcasts, blogs, live chats and videos on topics around wellbeing and mental health, family life, exercise and nutrition.
 E-Learning programmes across mental health, sleep and a range of wellbeing topics are also available.
 In addition online cognitive behavioural therapy is provided.
 As part of the services provided by Spectrum.Life a Mental Health Promotion Manager is available to develop and deliver evidence based mental health and wellbeing initiatives to reduce stigma and improve mental health literacy and to increase engagement with the service.
-Spectrum.Life also provides a series of webinars and presentations to promote wellbeing in schools.
+A series of weekly webinars and live talks to promote staff wellbeing in schools is current available on the wellbeing portal.

-APPENDIX 1

-COVID-19 Policy Statement
+APPENDIX 1 COVID-19 Policy Statement

-Scoil Lachtaín is committed to providing a safe and healthy workplace for all our staff and a safe learning environment for all our pupils.
+[School name] is committed to providing a safe and healthy workplace for all our staff and a safe learning environment for all our pupils.
 To ensure that, we have developed and updated the following COVID-19 Response Plan.
 The BOM and all school staff are responsible for the implementation of this plan and a combined effort will help contain the spread of the virus.
 We will:

-- continue to monitor our COVID-19 response and amend this plan in consultation with our staff - provide up to date information to our staff and pupils on the Public Health advice issued by the HSE and Gov.ie - display information on the signs and symptoms of COVID-19 and correct handwashing techniques - agree with staff, a worker representative who is easily identifiable to carry out the role outlined in this plan - inform all staff and pupils of essential hygiene and respiratory etiquette and physical distancing requirements - adapt the school to facilitate physical distancing as appropriate in line with the guidance and direction of the Department of Education - keep a contact log to help with contact tracing - ensure staff engage with the induction / familiarisation briefing provided by the Department of Education - implement the agreed procedures to be followed in the event of someone showing symptoms of COVID-19 while at school - provide instructions for staff and pupils to follow if they develop signs and symptoms of COVID-19 during school time - implement cleaning in line with Department of Education advice
+- continue to monitor our COVID-19 response and amend this plan in consultation with our staff - provide up to date information to our staff and pupils on the Public Health advice issued by the HSE and Gov.ie - display information on the signs and symptoms of COVID-19 and correct hand washing techniques - agree with staff, a worker representative who is easily identifiable to carry out the role outlined in this plan - inform all staff and pupils of essential hygiene and respiratory etiquette and physical distancing requirements - adapt the school to facilitate physical distancing as appropriate in line with the guidance and direction of the Department of Education - keep a contact log to help with contact tracing - ensure staff engage with the induction / familiarisation briefing provided by the Department of Education - implement the agreed procedures to be followed in the event of someone showing symptoms of COVID-19 while at school - provide instructions for staff and pupils to follow if they develop signs and symptoms of COVID-19 during school time - · implement cleaning in line with Department of Education advice